lees3/mellees.ca/_pieces/elephant-abuse-awareness-campaign.md

 prev_url: /pieces/radio-gaga-lenticular-3d/
 text: "This project is a mock awareness campaign made for the World Animal Protection to bring light towards the terrible reality behind elephant tourism-it's fuelting cruelty."
 text-2: "Here are my initial sketches."
-text-3: "These are my final pieces.
+text-3: "These are my final pieces: a promotional poster and a bus advertisement.
+Both use interactivity as a key feature.
 Please, go ahead and scan these QR codes with your phone."
 thinking:
   - "elephant-campaign/thinking/thinking.jpg"
 sketches: